hudanadeem/skintuition/README.md

 ## 🧴 Overview

-**Skintuition** is an skincare ingredient analyzer that helps users quickly identify harmful and beneficial ingredients in their skincare products by uploading an image of an ingredient list or pasting text.
+**Skintuition** is an skincare ingredient analyzer that helps users quickly identify harmful and beneficial ingredients in their skincare products by uploading an image of an ingredient list.

 Built for skincare enthusiasts, dermatology patients, and anyone looking to make informed, transparent skincare choices.